What Does NxGen MDx Screen For?

 What Your Test Results Mean:

-Carriers typically show no symptoms of ARSACS; however, carriers are at an increased risk of having a child with ARSACS.
-Risk for the current or future pregnancies is dependent on your partner’s carrier status.
-Carrier testing of your partner is recommended in addition to consultation with a genetic counselor for more detailed risk assessment.
+Carriers are not expected to show symptoms.
+You and your partner would both have to be carriers of ARSACS for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
+Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Talk to a Genetic Counselor